The longest highways in the United States cut through deserts, forests, mountains, and coastlines, offering unmatched variety.

 Some highways are designated as โscenic bywaysโ due to their natural beauty, historical significance, or cultural importance.
 These routes offer travelers unique views and experiences, encouraging exploration beyond the main highways.

-Can you drive coast to coast on U.S. highways only?
+Can you drive coast to coast on U.S. longest highways only?

 Yes, it is possible to drive coast to coast using only U.S. highways, though it may take longer than using interstates.
 Routes like U.S. 20 and U.S. 50 offer coast-to-coast travel options for those interested in a scenic, historic journey.